What are Compression Socks?

 What are Compression Sleeves?

-Compression sleeves are similar in design to the compression socks but are smaller and designed to fit comfortably around only the lower part of your legs.
-They are one of the most common gear garments used in athletic performance and physical therapy.
+Compression sleeves are similar in design to compression socks but are smaller and designed to fit comfortably around only the lower part of your legs.
+They are one of the most common gear used in athletic performance and physical therapy.

 Compression is achieved by a fabric or an elastic band that provides graduated pressure or force around the targeted area, helping to increase blood flow and circulation.